Best Price Guarantee

 On North Island, most international arrivals come in to Auckland and find local transportation to Northland for the Bay of Islands.
 Headed to South Island, Christchurch is a popular option. though check flying to Auckland and taking a domestic flight to South Island.
 Another alternative is a flight to Wellington to catch the ferry to Picton.

 Moving from the major airports to the more remote charter locations can take some time.
-The roads in New Zealand are in excellent shape, but the terrain makes for a lot of narrow, winding roads away from the major urban centers.
+The roads in New Zealand are in excellent shape, but the terrain makes for a lot of narrow, winding roads away from the major urban centres.
 Some prefer regional flights to negotiating the roads with a rental car or on a bus with your bags.

 Unless you are chartering in Auckland, plan the better part of a day getting to and from your charter destination.